South Africa

 • Cape Town.
 It is the most developed and multicultural city in South Africa.
 Cape Town has an exclusive enclave between Table Mountain and the paradisiacal beaches of fine white sand.

-• Robben Island, where the jail of Robben Islan (in the Dutch island of seals), is where political prisoners of Apartheid, among which Nelson Mandela figures.
+• Robben Island, where the jail of Robben Islan (in the Dutch island of Seals), is where political prisoners of Apartheid, among which Nelson Mandela figures.
 This island is 12 kilometres from Cape Town.

 • Tsitsikamma National Park is an ideal place for hiking, 80 km.